Upside Down

 Post-1500s Europe North ↑ Compass + printing press + colonial expansion

-Al-Idrisi's Tabula Rogeriana, 1154 — south is at the top Al-Idrisi · Tabula Rogeriana · 1154 · South-up
+Al-Idrisi's Tabula Rogeriana, 1154, a world map drawn with south at the top Al-Idrisi · Tabula Rogeriana · 1154 · South-up

 The Mercator Problem